Albirizzu/oDCM_team8/README.md

 **What do the instances that comprise the dataset represent?**

-The instances that comprise the dataset represent film titles, year of release, IMDB ranking, corresponding revenues made in- and outside the USA and worldwide.
+The dataset comprises of the following instances scraped from Box Office Mojo: movie title, year of release, corresponding revenues made in- and outside the USA, and worldwide.
 Revenues inside the USA and revenues outside the USA will also be given in percentages of the total revenues.
+Additionally, movie titles and ratings are scraped from IMDb.
+The Box Office Mojo and IMDb data are merged together based on movie titles.

 **Does the dataset contain all possible instances or is it a sample of instances from a larger set?**